-- Ensure an efficient ventilation with fresh and healthy air in the wine making buildings.
+- Ensure efficient ventilation with fresh and clean air in the wine making buildings.

-- Perform a permanent CO2 monitoring with a gas detection fixed system or, failing that, having a portable CO2 detector
+- Perform permanent CO2 monitoring with a fixed gas detection system or, failing that, having a portable CO2 detector

-- Being equipped with quick and efficient internention devices: rescue or evacuation self-contained breathing apparatus, harness…
+- Being equipped with quick and efficient intervention devices: rescue or evacuation self-contained breathing apparatus, harness…

 - Beware the accident file-ups… In tanks, 1 casualty out of 3 was intoxicated while rescuing !